 The allocation of land use based on Countywide Planning Policies assigns most of the planned growth within existing urban areas.
-Vehicular taravel demand from Skagit County areas outside cities is expected to have minimal impacts on either County or state-owned transportation facilities, but additional active transportation improvements will be needed on both County and State transportation facilities.
+Vehicular travel demand from Skagit County areas outside cities is expected to have minimal impacts on either County or state-owned transportation facilities, but additional active transportation improvements will be needed on both County and State transportation facilities.
 Local city comprehensive plans also highlight impacts to, and needs on, state routes based on their respective multimodal travel demands.

-Both the State and Skagit County have traffic count programs that also incorporate city counts that to monitor vehicle traffic on their respective roads.
-Skagit County is currently performing counts for the cities of Anacortes, Burlington, Mount Vernon, and Sedro Woolley.
-Once the traffic count data is compiled it is sent to the Skagit Council of Governments to be maintained and entered incorporated into the Skagit County regional traffictravel demand model.
+Both the State and Skagit County have traffic count programs that also incorporate city counts that monitor vehicle traffic on their respective roads.
+Once the traffic count data is compiled it is sent to the Skagit Council of Governments to be incorporated into the Skagit County regional travel demand model.

-Both the Washington-WSDOT and Skagit County are required by law to meet the requirements of the Manual on Uniform Traffic Control Devices (MUTCD) as adopted by the State of Washington.
-This commonalityrequirement for both agencies usually results in agreement to solutions on intersecting roadways.
-Normally, the Washington State Department of Transportation-WSDOT takes the lead for projects on State Routes but may require financial participation by other jurisdictions through interlocal agreements.
-Historically, tThis participation ishas often been based on a percentage based on traffic volumesproportional traffic volume contribution from the respective agencies.
-Funding partnerships for active transportation facilities may need to be negotiated on a case-by-case basis.
+Both WSDOT and Skagit County are required by law to meet the requirements of the Manual on Uniform Traffic Control Devices (MUTCD) as adopted by the State of Washington.
+This requirement for both agencies usually results in agreement to solutions on intersecting roadways.
+Normally, WSDOT takes the lead for projects on State Routes but may require financial participation by other jurisdictions through interlocal agreements.
+Historically, this participation has often been based on proportional traffic volume contribution from the respective agencies.
+Funding partnerships for active transportation facilities may need to be negotiated on a case-bycase basis.